ibm-cloud-docs/app-configuration/ac-segments.md

 1. Add an **Attribute name**.
 For example, the attribute may be email or part of user name.

 1. Select an operator to be used for the evaluation from the list.
+   - startsWith
+   - notStartsWith
-   - starts with
+   - endsWith
-   - ends with
+   - notEndsWith
    - is
+   - isNot
    - contains
+   - notContains
+   - greaterThan
+   - greaterThanEquals
-   - greater than
+   - lesserThan
-   - greater than and equals
-   - less than
+   - lesserThanEquals
-   - less than and equals

 1. **Enter values** for the operator selected.